rlaffers/eslint-plugin-xstate/README.md

 - the onDone transition should not be defined on the root node of the machine
 - detect incorrect usage of invoke
 - detect invalid usage of transition declaration for actions (guarded entry/exit actions must be done with `choose`)
+- onDone transition declared on a state node instead of within `invoke`. onDone is valid on compound state nodes only.